-- 4.1 Members At the design stage, the then local member for Horsham East was consulted; supported the proposals and approved the wider consultation and public advertisement. - 4.2 External Sussex Police were consulted and raised no objection. - 4.3 Public -The four week formal consultation period for the traffic regulation orders to support the scheme ran between 14 October 2021 and 11 November 2021.
-This included the Police, Horsham District Council, North Horsham Parish Council and motoring organisations.
+- 4.1 Members At the design stage, the local member for Midhurst was consulted; supported the proposal and approved the wider consultation and public advertisement. - 4.2 External Sussex Police were consulted and raised no objection. - 4.3 Public -The four-week formal consultation period for the traffic regulation orders to support the scheme ran between 9 September 2021 and 7 October 2021.
+This included the Police, Chichester District Council, Midhurst Town Council and motoring organisations.
 During this consultation period, notices were erected on site; copies of the notice sent to frontagers immediately abutting the proposals; the advertisement placed in the local press and on the County Council's website.
 Due to social distancing requirements during the COVID-19 restrictions, paper copies of documents were not made available in council offices or libraries.
-People without access to a computer who wished to view of the scheme details were advised to telephone the West Sussex County Council to receive the documents by post. - 4.4 During the consultation period 1No. objection was received to the proposals which has been summarised in Appendix B to this report together with comments from the Director of Highways, Transport & Planning.
-There were 5No letters of support - 4.5 The general points raised by the objectors were: - Concerns about displacement of parking - Not addressing problems in the worst area - Removal of parking would lead to an increase in the level of speed.
+People without access to a computer who wished to view of the scheme details were advised to telephone the West Sussex County Council to receive the documents by post. - 4.4 During the consultation period two objections were received to the proposals which have been summarised in Appendix B (PDF, 69KB) to this report together with comments from the Director of Highways, Transport and Planning. - 4.5 The general points raised by the objectors were: - Concerns about displacement of parking. - Preventing access to properties.